cdelledonne/vim-cmake/README.md

 **Requirements**

 * Vim with `+terminal`, or Neovim
-* Any OS should work (please report a bug if this is not the case)
+* Under Windows, only Neovim is supported at the moment

 <!--=========================================================================-->